 1. Don (1978)

 “Don ka intezar toh gyarah mulkon ki police kar rahi hai.
 Lekin Soniya, ek baat samajh lo Don ko pakadna mushkil hi nahi, namumkin hai”

-This dialogue delivered with such ease by Amitabh Bachchan, has enshrined the character of Don as one of most suave and confident criminals in Hindi Cinema history.
+This dialogue delivered with such ease by Amitabh Bachchan has enshrined the character of Don as one of the most suave and confident criminals in Hindi Cinema history.

-This dialogue and character have come so iconic that this film was remade, and this dialogue delivered once again by Shahrukh Khan in 2006, though Amitabh’s delivery is unbeatable.
+This dialogue and character have become so iconic that this film was remade, and this dialogue delivered once again by Shahrukh Khan in 2006, though Amitabh’s delivery is unbeatable.